peppocola/DeClutter-Challenge-2020/heuristics.md

 # Heuristics for identifying the code block a comment refers to

 In the following, we describe the heuristics we implemented to identify the code block a comment refers to.
-This information is used to calculate the Jaccard index and the type, used by the classifier described in
+This information is used to calculate the Jaccard index and the code block type, used by the classifier described in

 > Giuseppe Colavito, Pierpaolo Basile, Nicole Novielli (2020).
 "Leveraging Textual and Non-Textual Features forDocumentation Decluttering".
 In _Proceedings of the Second Software Documentation Generation Challenge (DocGen2)_, co-located with ICSME 2020.